 My buddy David and I were planning a winter getaway.
 He only had one night, but we wanted to do more than just camp by the roadside.
 So we packed our gear, put on our backpacks and hiked into the winter wilderness of New Hampshire’s White Mountain National Forest, spent the night, and hiked back out the next day.

 It turned out to be a pretty typical winter camping expedition: lots of fun, and enough challenge to make it memorable.

 Our first mistake was getting a late start.
 We always meet somewhere for a leisurely breakfast, then hike in and set up camp.
 That doesn’t work as well in the winter when days are short and travel is tougher.
-Note to self: Get an early start!
+If you are headed out winter camping, rule number 1: Get an early start!

 Second mistake (all my fault) was choosing a spot we particularly enjoy camping in the spring and fall without really considering the logistics.
 Great campsite, but it’s almost six miles from the road.

 A packed snowmobile trail (easy to walk on) covers much of that distance, so we had only two miles to do on snowshoes.
 It sounded easy.
 What I’d forgotten is that winter packs are MUCH heavier than summer packs and snowshoes make hiking much harder.